How NOT to Sew a DIY Clutch: Inexpensive, fairly easy, and really cute, learn from my mistakes and sew the perfect fold-over clutch.

 Last but not least, I added the finishing touch – a pretty gold metal tassel, from a necklace, but you could look for one in the jewelry making department of the craft store.

 I love it now that it’s done.
 I only cost me about $12 dollars to make and I still have about half of the materials left.

 I also picked up a cute necklace, so now all I need is a cute pair of gold shoes.

-With a fun little zippered fold-over clutch finally finished, life really is a party!
+With a fun little DIY clutch finally finished, life really is a party!

 You might also like our Leather Cuff Bracelet here.